sungheeyun/sungheeyun.github.io/_posts/2025-07-26-PDT - linear-algebra.markdown

 **A Tribute 獻呈 to My Samsung Colleagues**
 <br>
 <br>
 This blog post has its origins in the lectures I delivered from 2008 to 2013 while working with the Computer-Aided Engineering (CAE) Team at Samsung Semiconductor.
 During those years, I had the privilege of presenting on diverse mathematical topics—statistics, linear algebra, numerical linear algebra, and even Convex Optimization!
 <br>
 <br>
 One day, a curious mind (and cherished colleague ⭐^^⭐) posed two fundamental questions that would spark this entire intellectual journey - "Why linear algebra?
 Why matrices?"
 Those simple yet profound questions became the catalyst for everything you'll read here.
 <br>
 <br>
 This work is dedicated to those brilliant team members who illuminated my days at Samsung.
-Their curiosity and engagement transformed routine lectures into explorations of mathematical beauty, and their questions continue to inspire my thinking years later.
+Their curiosity and engagement transformed routine lectures into explorations of mathematical beauty, and their questions continue to inspire my thinking **even more than 10** years later.
 {: .notice--success}

 # NotebookLM Podcasts